 Self-employed social insurance contributions.
-EUROMOD overstates the total amount of SIC for self-employed persons in comparison to administrative figures by 47% in 2015.
+EUROMOD overstates the total amount of SIC for self-employed persons in comparison to administrative figures by 54% in 2014.

 Personal income tax and Surtax.
-The ratio between EUROMOD output and administrative data for Personal income tax is relatively low: 67% in 2015, and falling to 63% in 2017.
+The ratio between EUROMOD output and administrative data for Personal income tax and Surtax is relatively low: 75% in 2014, and falling to 66% in 2016.
 The progressive structure of PIT causes that the major share of total tax is paid by higher income individuals; but they and their income are underrepresented in SILC, as indicated in section 4.1.2 (Table 7.2 and Table 7.3).
 Furthermore, in the last several years the PIT system sees an increased reliance on capital income, which tends to be seriously underreported.
-In order to reveal where the 'leakages' exactly come from Table 7.8 disentangles PIT revenue according to income sources.
-According to Tax administration 2017 data, HRK 980 million was collected on account of capital income, but EUROMOD registers only HRK 19 million, or 2%.
+In order to reveal where the 'leakages' exactly come from, Table 7.8 disentangles PIT revenue according to income sources.
+According to Tax administration 2016 data, HRK 912 million was collected on account of capital income, but EUROMOD registers only HRK 9 million, or 1%.
 In absolute terms, the largest discrepancy comes from PIT on employment income, which is further disaggregated by gross income.
-People whose gross wage is above 300% of AGW paid HRK 2.5 billion of PIT in 2015, but only 38% of this amount is noted in EUROMOD.
+People whose gross wage is above 300% of AGW paid HRK 2.6 billion of PIT, but only about one half of this amount is noted in EUROMOD.
+However, this represents a significant improvement in comparison to the previous round of research, based on SILC 2014, when the corresponding ratio was only 22% (Urban and Bezeredi, 2017).